 “Everything we do is always about sustainability, not just growing our own food, but also to be independent in your home, in your own village,” said TCDF Executive Director Rosalie Tieges.

-In Mexico, for example, Colectivo Kokopelli Tlalli, a group of young environmental activists, combats food insecurity and strengthens sustainable agricultural practices within urban communities.
-The organization provides technical education and hands-on support to families to help them grow their own vegetable gardens as a way to generate an alternative source of food and income.
+In Mexico, Colectivo Kokopelli Tlalli, a group of young environmental activists, combats food insecurity and strengthens sustainable agricultural practices within urban communities.
+This Spark Fund partner organization provides technical education and hands-on support to families to help them grow their own vegetable gardens as a way to generate an alternative source of food and income.

-In Pakistan, Sindh Green Foundation works with youth and local Indigenous communities in Sindh province to promote environmental conservation, in addition to providing education opportunities, capacity development, and basic health care.
+In Pakistan, another Spark Fund partner, Sindh Green Foundation, works with youth and local Indigenous communities in Sindh province to promote environmental conservation, in addition to providing education opportunities, capacity development, and basic health care.

 Header photo: Young people spending time at Vila dos Sonhos in Minas Gerais, Brazil. © Onda Solidária